amar47shah/compassionate-coding/text.md

 company depended on every day was a ticking time bomb, and that I was the only one in the whole organization who understood what that meant.

+I was terrified that I would be blamed if an intruder hacked our app, or if EngineYard yanked support for Ruby 1.8, or if our deployment couldn't scale along with increasing loads, since the app used file storage and therefore could not run on a many-instance cluster.

+I dealt with my fear by turning it into anger at the developer at the contracting shop, the one who wrote the bulk of the app.
+A bit of googling later and I knew a lot about him, and all of it disgusted me.
+The app he built for us had no tests; he tweeted pithily in praise of TDD.
+Our abandoned, forsakened API was a single route; he was writing a book on microservice RESTful architectures.
+He had closed his contracting shop and was now the CTO at a local company that touted its software practices and promised to only hire the best developers.
+When I had applied there earlier that year, I never heard back.

+I gave this developer an unflattering nickname, derived from his unique git commit style, and took to the Twitterwaves to complain about him.
+All in all, I'm pleasantly surprised that I was able to exercise any discretion at all.
+I hated this man; to me, he was the embodiment of fraud, a snake-oil salesman leaving throngs of sad, sick pioneer townspeople in his wake.
+I refused to consider the possibility that building sick applications had taught him to value healthy practices.
+In my eyes, this man was morally unredeemable.

+But even worse, I had a real job to do.
+I had to dig this app out of its mess.
+Management agreed to spend the rest of the year shoring up our legacy production Rails app.
+What choice did they have?
+I ordered copies of Martin Fowler's _Refactoring_ and Michael Feathers' _Working Effectively with Legacy Code_.
+Thumbing through Chad Pytel and Tammer Saleh's book, I chuckled grimly as I noted that ASDF, like an evil genius, had prodigiously employed every known Rails anti-pattern.